papagiannakis/Elements/Elements/extensions/Shadows/README.md

 ## 3. Usage Instructions

 This extension includes two example scenes that demonstrate the shadow mapping capabilities.
-The first example, example_1_PointLightDemo.py has a room with cubes to demonstrate the omnidirectional point lights.
-To see and switch between point and directional lights, refer to the second example example_2_Sphere3x3x3Demo.p in which the scene is not confined in a small space.
+The first example, `example_1_PointLightDemo.py`, has a room with cubes to demonstrate omnidirectional point lights.
+To see and switch between point and directional lights, refer to the second example, `example_2_Sphere3x3x3Demo.py`, in which the scene is not confined to a small space.

 ### How to Run the Examples